Early in our relationship, Darren discovered that despite the odds and, perhaps his best intentions, he had unexpectedly become friends with a geek.

 The love, well… that’s not free.
 It’s priceless.
 So was Leonard Nimoy.

 Disclaimer: As always, my opinions are my own.
-I don’t get free entry to an observatory for writing my reviews.
+I don’t get free moon rocks for writing my reviews.
 No one involved is ever even aware I’m doing it.

 You might also enjoy visiting these sections on DLTK's Sites: